NachtRaveVL/BY8X01-16P-Arduino/README.md

 This library allows communication with boards running a BY8001-16P or BY8301-16P audio module.
 It supports the full feature set of the BY8X01-16P chipset such as queued combination playback, indexed folder/file playback, loop playback mode, equalizer profile, spot insertion play, etc.

-Dependencies include Scheduler if on a ARM/ARMD architecture (Due, Zero, etc.), but usage can be disabled via library setup defines.
+Dependencies include Scheduler if on a ARM/ARMD architecture (Due, Zero, etc.), but usage can be disabled via library setup header defines.

+The datasheet for the IC is available from <https://forum.arduino.cc/index.php?action=dlattach;topic=306442.0;attach=129563>.

 ## Library Setup

-There are several defines inside of the library's header file that allows for more fine-tuned control.

-It is recommended to avoid editing library files directly and instead copy these into your own project and uncomment/define, as desired, before the include directive to this library, or through custom build flags.
+### Header Defines

+There are several defines inside of the library's main header file that allow for more fine-tuned control of the library.
+You may edit and uncomment these lines directly, or supply them as a compilation flag via custom build system.
+While editing the main header file isn't the most ideal, it is often the easiest way when using the Arduino IDE, as it doesn't support custom build flags.
+Be aware that editing this header file directly will affect all projects on your system using this library.

 In BY8X01-16P.h:
 ```Arduino